jeffrey-anderson/aws-intro-demos/Demo-RedshiftDataPrep.md

 ```
 **Note:** This creates for PostgreSQL.
 Some of them will need to be modified to run in Redshift

+## Save a copy of the order.tbl file for testing the performance of compressed vs. uncompressed files

+1. Create a directory for uncompressed : ``mkdir /var/tmp/redshift-data/raw``
+1. Change to the data output directory: ``cd /var/tmp/redshift-data/single-files``
+1. Put a copy of the orders file raw files directory: ``cp orders.tbl /var/tmp/redshift-data/raw``

 ## Split the sample data into multiple files for parallel loading

 Since we will be using a cluster with 4 machines that each have 2 slices, we will